 Adobe is trying to make their software easier to use, and they’ve made some severe changes to how you can customize your desktop with Creative Cloud.
 You can now add Adobe Stock images directly to your desktop and easily access them from anywhere.

-While Creative Cloud is an excellent tool for designers, it’s a perfect tool for anyone who creates any visual media, including photographers, illustrators, and web designers.
+While Creative Cloud is an excellent tool for designers, it’s perfect for anyone who creates any visual media, including photographers, illustrators, and web designers.

 - How can I get more out of my Creative Cloud subscription?